 The idea behind this tool is very simple:

-1. A .dirmap will be generated for the directory you want to back up.
-(This .dirmap will contain a list of all the files in that directory, and their checksums)
+will contain a list of all the files in that directory, and their checksums) - A second

 So, this is basically data scrubbing and data backup combined into one tool.
 With this tool, you can rest assured that your data is always in good condition. (e.g. If a ransomware corrupted one of your file, you will see that unexpected diff instantly, then you will further investigate and find the root cause.)